-In connection with the Annual Report of ZTO Express (Cayman) Mobile Inc. (the "Company") on Form 20-F for the year ended December 31, 2017 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Jianmin (James) Guo, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report of ZTO Express (Cayman) Inc. (the "Company") on Form 20-F for the fiscal year ended December 31, 2018 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Huiping Yan, Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge: